The Spanish Slave Trade

 The Seminole tribe was not included in the list above, since they did not exist as a unique tribe until the early 1700s.

-It is believed, by some, that the Spanish slavers were the first Europeans to arrive in the area of Florida.
+The Spanish slavers were the first Europeans to arrive in the area of La Florida.

 Evidence from maps show that, maybe as early as 1502, the Spanish slave traders in Cuba already knew of the existence of the land of Florida and likely sailed there in order to capture and enslave the native tribes and take them back to Cuba.